 Flour tortillas are pliant, and the mozzarella (or other fillings) won’t make it fall apart.
-Plus, flour tortillas are easy to find, and they add to the crispness of the quesadillas that I have not been able to get with corn.
+Plus, flour tortillas add to the crispness of the quesadillas that I have not been able to get with corn.

 How Do I Prevent Quesadillas From Burning?

-Quesadillas are easy to cook and takes not more than one minutes to each side of the tortilla to cook.
+Quesadillas are easy to cook and take not more than one minute for each side of the tortilla to cook.

 It is a common thing to worry about quesadillas burning when using a stove pan.
 You can avoid this by cooking on medium heat.

 Whether you’re using the grill, oven, or stove pan method, be attentive and close at hand because quesadillas can burn easily, very quickly.

 If you’ve tried these Mozzarella Quesadillas or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, and YouTube.

 - 8 8 inch flour tortillas